BostonUniversitySeniorDesign/2020-sensor-miniproject/README.md

 ### Task 3: Design

-This coding would take place in a separate program (not within ws_client.py).
+This coding would take place in a separate script you create.
 This is to make things simpler since asynchronous programming requires specific syntax and practices that complicate things in a short project like this.

 (25 points total for this section)